 Indian pipe often grows in clusters:

-This website created for elementary school students in Fairfax County (Virginia) includes some fantastic close-up shots of Indian pipe flowers and a good explanation of how the plant grows without chlorophyll.
+This website includes some close-up shots of Indian pipe flowers and a good explanation of how the plant grows without chlorophyll.

 Indian Pipe has two special relationships; one with a tree, and one with a fungus.
 Actually, it’s one relationship, where Indian Pipe takes nutrients from both the tree and the fungus at the same time.